 Wild rice and mushrooms are just meant to be together and when combined with a creamy broth, they make the most delicious soup.
 This one is super easy to make to enjoy as for lunch or it is hearty enough for dinner, too.
 Just add a crusty bread and you’re all set!

-This soup is best enjoyed freshly cooked.
+This soup is best enjoyed freshly made.
 As with all soups containing rice, if made ahead and refrigerated, the rice will absorb the liquid as it sits, resulting in a too-thick soup that will need to be thinned before serving.
 Thinning can be done with a little more stock and/or a splash of cream.
-It’s fine and if you really need to make it ahead, it certainly won’t be disappointing.
-It’s just that it’s at it’s best freshly made, is all.
+It’s fine and if you really need to make it ahead, as it certainly won’t be disappointing.

 wild rice mushroom soup in white bowl